MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/vm-affinity.md

 > Applies to Azure Stack HCI v20H2, Windows Server 2019

-Using Windows PowerShell, you can easily setup affinity and anti-affinity rules for your virtual machines (VMs).
+Using Windows PowerShell, you can easily setup affinity and anti-affinity rules for your virtual machines (VMs) in a cluster.

 Affinity is a rule that establishes a relationship between two or more resource groups or roles, such as virtual machines (VMs), to keep them together in an Azure Stack HCI cluster.
 Anti-affinity is the opposite in that it is used to keep the specified resource groups apart from each other.